Is lightning near Scottsdale right now?

 Thunderstorm season near Scottsdale

-Scottsdale sits in Arizona, which averages about 40 thunderstorm days a year — roughly 1.6× the US average of 25.
+Lightning near Scottsdale follows Arizona's pattern of about 40 thunderstorm days a year, roughly 1.6× the national average of 25.
 Lightning near Scottsdale is most frequent July–September.

 - AZ thunderstorm days/yr